nreid/vc_tutorials/Part1_qc_alignment.md

 ```bash
 grep ^COV son.samstat.txt | cut -f 2-
 ```

 And there is much more information.

 ___

-We can look at the per base coverage of individual regions easily using "samtools depth"
+We can look at the per base coverage of individual regions easily using `samtools depth`

 ```bash
 # make a list of bam files